junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Caleb and a few other old hunters raise their hands.
 "On it."

-Bunker has always supposed to be a central fortress for a whole army to organize and prepare a war.
+The bunker has always been supposed to be a central fortress for a whole army to organize and prepare for wars -- the way Man of Letters built it and protected it.
 For once, it finally operates as it's supposed to, with a full house of fighters and soldiers.

 Dean's eyes land on the translucent figures around them, scanning their faces one by one.
 He breathes out heavily, and tells them, "Thank you."

 He says it with his full heart and all the gratitude.
-His eyes are burning hot with tears again but this time he blinks them away.
+His eyes are burning hot with tears again, but this time he blinks them away.
 "Thank you for fighting our war."

 "It's everyone's war, kid, not just yours."
 Bobby interrupts him gruffly.
 "Don't ever think you're saving the world alone.
 We got you."